kemichris/Log-Chain/README.md

 ### What can this app do

-- Admin can add new workers
+- Admin can add new workers to the contract
-- Admin can remove workers whose employment is terminated
+- Admin can remove workers whose employment is terminated from the contract
 - Workers can sign in
 - Workers can sign out
 - Admin can check users data with wallet Address
+- Admin can update users details to the contract
 - List of signed in workers
+- List of workers displayed